fraenkel-lab/OmicsIntegrator/README.md

 mu = float, controls the degree-based negative prizes (defualt 0.0) garnetBeta = float, scales the garnet output prizes relative to the
-             provided protein prizes (default 0.01) g = float, msgsteiner parameter that affects the convergence of the solution and runtime (default 0.001) r = float, msgsteiner parameter that adds random noise to edges,
+             provided protein prizes (default 0.01) noise = float, controls the standard deviation of the Gaussian edge noise when the --noisyEdges option is used (default 0.333) g = float, msgsteiner parameter that affects the convergence of the solution and runtime (default 0.001) r = float, msgsteiner parameter that adds random noise to edges,